Docker Configuration¶

 /etc/postgresql/postgresql.conf |

-The pgdata named volume holds your entire database.
-Use the built-in backup feature (Settings → Backups) for app-level backups, and separately snapshot the Docker volume or use pg_dump if you want a database-level backup.
+This volume holds your entire database.
+Use the built-in backup (Settings → Backups) for app snapshots.
+For database-level backups, snapshot the Docker volume or run pg_dump separately.

 Port configuration¶

-By default the app binds to port 3000 on your host:
+By default the app binds to port 3000:

 Reverse proxy examples¶